 Office: ARC 231D

 The University of Florida’s Master of Architecture (M.Arch) program leads to a professional degree accredited by the National Architectural Accrediting Board (NAAB), the educational credentials you need for licensure as a registered as an architect in the US, Canada and Mexico.
 Students applying to the program will follow one of three curricular tracks, based on their academic qualifications and portfolio of work.
 The program requires students to develop an individual focus of study, supported by faculty of their choosing, that will serve as the foundation for their Master’s Research Project to be completed in the final semester of the program.

-Three-year Master of Architecture (100 credit hours) – offered to students with a bachelor degree in fields other than architecture.
-The program begins in August and requires residency in Gainesville for all programs. – Main Campus and the CityLab satellites.
+Four-year Master of Architecture (100 credit hours) – offered to students with a bachelor degree in fields other than architecture.
+The program begins in August and requires residency in Gainesville for all programs. – Main Campus and the CityLab Orlando.

 Two-year Master of Architecture (52 credit hours) – May be offered to students with a qualifying pre-professional degree such as a bachelor’s degree in architectural design, a successful record of six to eight previous design studios, and a portfolio of work reflecting sufficient proficiency in architectural design.

-One-year Master of Architecture (32credit hours) – May be offered to students currently holding an accredited professional degrees such as the five-year Bachelor of Architecture or previous Master of Architecture and outstanding portfolios.
+One-year Master of Architectural Studies (32credit hours) – May be offered to students currently holding an accredited professional degrees such as the five-year Bachelor of Architecture or previous Master of Architecture and outstanding portfolios.

 Students accepted into these programs are notified in their acceptance letters (via email) as to which of these curricular paths they will follow.
 All admissions decisions, including curricular paths, are determined by the Admissions Committee.